SJHembrick/se_project_spots/README.md

+#

 ![Spots project banner](<./images/github-header-banner%20(1).png>)

 **Intro**

 Spots is a social media web application which features elements that are displayed correctly on popular screen sizes via media queries.
 Users can like, share, explore, and express themselves.
+The Spots web app inludes the following:

+- HTML
+- css
+- Responsive design
+- Media queries

 **Figma**